sbillet/qaware-blog-source/content/posts/vue3.md

 * BootstrapVue: WIP, not even alpha yet
 * Buefy: WIP, not even alpha yet

 So in general the UI component libraries are lagging far behind.
 If a project needs such a library, it is probably still too early to adopt Vue 3.
-I expect the majority of popular UI component libraries to need at least until Summer 2021, maybe even longer, to reach stable Vue 3 support.
+I expect the majority of popular UI component libraries will need at least until Summer 2021, maybe even longer, to reach stable Vue 3 support.

 # Improved TypeScript support

-TypeScript was already supported in Vue 2, but as a developer you could feel that it was really rough around the edges.
+TypeScript is already supported in Vue 2, but as a developer it feels really rough around the edges.
 Vue 3 - being completely built in TypeScript itself - promises to lift TypeScript support to first-class citizen.

-TypeScript support is all about developer experience, so I just tried to create and work with a demo project from scratch using the tools and libs am familiar from the above mentioned Vue 2 project.
+TypeScript support is all about developer experience, so I created and played around with a demo project using similar tools and libs to the above mentioned Vue 2 project.

 ## Setting up a demo project